How Much is an Open Bar at a Wedding: 7 Tight-Budget Tips

 6. Compare Rates from Different Bar Caterers

 The best way to have an open bar on a budget is to compare rates from different bar caterers.
-The factors that affect the overall cost are the selection of alcoholic beverages, the number of guests, duration of the wedding reception, location of the venue, and the bartender fee.
+The overall cost can be affected by factors like the selection of alcoholic beverages, the number of guests, the duration of the wedding reception, the location of the venue, and the bartender fee.

-If you ask a bar catering company to host the open bar, the bartender fee will most likely be included in the package.
-You must ensure that the bartender has liability insurance.
-Note that you can hire a bartender if the bar catering company or the venue doesn’t provide one.
+When hiring a bar catering company to host the open bar, the bartender fee will likely be included in the package.
+Ensure that the bartender has liability insurance.
+If the bar catering company or the venue does not provide a bartender, you have the option to hire one separately.

 7. Coordinate with the Bartender

-One trick to make an open bar at a wedding reception more budget-friendly is to ask the bartender to fill only half a glass.
-The bartender should also know when to stop serving more drinks to guests who are drinking excessively.
+A tip to make an open bar at a wedding reception more budget-friendly is to instruct the bartender to fill only half a glass for each serving.
+The bartender should also be aware of when to stop serving guests who appear to have had enough to drink.
+Proper coordination with your bartender can prevent excessive consumption and reduce waste, thereby saving money.

 Some Open Bar Alternatives